What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 As every industry professional will know, there is a lot more to the success of a song or an album than solely the artist.
 And, most artists would probably agree that they couldn’t do it all on their own, they need industry professionals they can rely upon in key areas.
 Some of the finest records ever released were produced by people you’ve probably never heard of or written by big industry names you would be surprised to hear.

-There are a multitude of expertise taking place behind the scenes which contribute greatly to the success of any song or album.
+There are a multitude of expertise taking place behind the scenes which contributes greatly to the success of any song or album.
 For every aspect of professional involvement in the creation of music, a fair share of royalties may be due.

 Producer Royalties